-- Images can be cached and optmized for lazy load.
+- Images can be cached and optmized for lazy load, making your site faster.

 1. How to take a Twitter screenshot?

-For manually screenshots, you can navigate into the tweet page that you want to screenshot and press the keyboard button "PrtScrn" or, if you are using a mac, you can press "cmd + shift + 4" and select the tweet area.
+For manual screenshots, you can navigate into the tweet page that you want to screenshot and press the keyboard button “PrtScrn” or, if you are using a Mac, you can press “cmd + shift + 4” and select the tweet area.

-Using TweetPik, you can fully customize the tweet colors, backgroumd, dimensions and visible elements but if you are doing that manually, the app Canva can be a good option to add some nice design.
+Using TweetPik, you can fully customize the Tweet colors, background, dimensions, and visible elements but if you are doing that manually, the app Canva can be a good option to add some nice design.

 3. Optimizing the image

-After take the screenshot, you want to optimize the image to make it smaller as possible.
-So, the browser can load and display it very fast without affect the user experience.
+After you take the screenshot, you want to optimize the image to make it smaller as possible.
+So, the browser can load and display it very fast without affecting the user experience.

 4. Adding the image to your website

-Add the image to your website is also very simple.
-You just need to add the code bellow:
+Adding the image to your website is also very simple.
+You just need to add the code below: